-Figure 3-1 depicts the number of federal 24-hr $PM{10}$ exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 16-yr period.
-In Year 16, the federal standard was exceeded on three occasions at the Landfill site and was not exceeded at the Community site.
+Figure 3-1 depicts the number of federal 24-hr PM{10} exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 17-yr period.
+In Year 17, the federal standard was exceeded on one occasion at the Landfill site and was not exceeded at the Community site.

 Figure 3-1.
-The number of federal exceedances of 24-hr PM10 at the Landfill, Community, and regional monitoring sites by year over the 16-yr study period. (e.g., Monitoring Year 1 refers to Nov.
+The number of federal exceedances of 24-hr PM10 at the Landfill, Community, and regional monitoring sites by year over the 17-yr study period. (e.g., Monitoring Year 1 refers to Nov.
 22, 2007-Nov.
 21, 2008).

-Figures 3-2 through 3-4 show 24-hr $PM{10}$ concentrations at sites across the Los Angeles region on the days when the federal 24-hr $PM{10}$ standard was exceeded at the Landfill site in Year 16.
+Figures 3-2 through 3-4 show 24-hr PM{10} concentrations at sites across the Los Angeles region on the days when the federal 24-hr PM{10} standard was exceeded at the Landfill site in Year 17.

-A federal exceedance that occurred at the Landfill site on April 19, 2023 (Figure 3-2), was distinctive within the Los Angeles area; therefore, we assume landfill activity caused this federal exceedance.
+A federal exceedance that occurred at the Landfill site on December 9, 2023 (Figure 3-2), was distinctive within the Los Angeles area; therefore, we assume landfill activity caused this federal exceedance.
 Please note that without an upwind monitoring site at the landfill, quantifiable contributions from landfill activities cannot be determined.